 [1] DVR needs to continue to develop strategies to respond to the impact of COVID-19 on DVR consumers: At the time of writing, the job market is still relatively strong.
-The Vermont unemployment rate is relatively low, and DVR Business Account Managers report employers continue to see employee demand.
+The Vermont unemployment rate is relatively low, and DVR Business Account Managers report employers continue to see employer demand.
 As a state, Vermont has done extremely well containing the pandemic, which has likely helped soften the economic impact.

-As with many aspects of American life, COVID-19 has impacted how DVR services are provided.
-DVR has been required to provide services remotely.
+As it has with many aspects of American life, COVID-19 has impacted how DVR services are provided.
+DVR has been required to move to providing services remotely.
 Direct in person services like job coaching have been strictly curtailed.
-Despite these limitations, DVR has been able to adapt quickly to provide remote services from home offices.
-DVR swiftly ensured all staff had the technology they needed to operate Remotely.
+DVR has been able to adapt quickly to provide remote services from home offices.
+DVR was able to quickly ensure all staff have the technology they needed to operate from home offices.
 At the early height of the pandemic, many consumers expressed gratitude that DVR staff were reaching out to them.
 In the short term, it is not entirely clear how many current and former DVR consumers have lost their jobs or become furloughed.
 Many DVR consumers are reporting they are putting job search plans on hold.

 DVR will continue to look for ways to effectively provide services in a pandemic environment.
 Depending on the infection rate, this might include expanding some services that are better provided in person.
-We also expect that as the pandemic recedes, there may be pent up demand for services.
+We also expect as the pandemic recedes, there maybe pent up demand for services.
 Former consumers who have lost jobs may return for assistance, and current DVR consumers who have put their employment plans on hold may be ready to move forward.
-We also expect some industry sectors to be more impacted by COVID than others.
-The hospitality industry for example has been hit hard.
-As that industry opens up, they may need employees to replace staff who were furloughed or laid off and may not return.
-DVR will need to be ready to meet this potential demand.
-Regardless of what happens, DVR will have to be nimble in responding to situations as they arise.
+DVR will need to be ready to meet the demand.
+Regardless of what happens, DVR will have to be nimble in responding to situations.

-[2] As the DVR caseload trends younger, DVR must continue to innovate on how to best serve middle age and older consumers: As noted throughout the Needs Assessment, the DVR caseload has become significantly younger.
+[2] As the DVR caseload skews younger, DVR must continue to innovate on how to best serve middle age and older consumers: As noted throughout the Needs Assessment, the DVR caseload has become significantly younger.
 About 50% of the caseload is under the age of 25.
-This is the result of the WIOA mandate to reserve 15% of funding to serve high school students with disabilities, and is a trend that has been seen nationally in VR programs.
+This is the result of WIOA mandating to reserve 15% of funding to serve high school students with disabilities.
+The trend in Vermont mirrors the national trend for VR programs.

 Whenever a federal mandate requires a program to reassign resources and capacity from one age group to another, there is inevitably an impact on the group losing resources.
-DVR currently has about 25% less counselor capacity to serve consumers over 25 than we did in 2015.
-While DVR cannot change this reality, we can look for more effective and efficient ways to meet the needs of individuals with disabilities who are over the age of 25.
+DVR has about 25% less counselor capacity to serve consumers over 25 in 2020 than we did in 2015.
+While DVR cannot change this reality, we can look for more effective and efficient ways to meet the needs of older individuals with disabilities.
 This might include: